xPMo/i3wm-config/README.md

 # i3wm-config
 My i3, i3blocks, and accompanying config files.
-The work of one year of constant tweaking and three years of occasional tweaking.
+The work of one year of constant tweaking, two years of occasional tweaking, one month of merging stuff from Manjaro-i3-CE, and one more year of occasional tweaking.
 Run `sh init.sh` to add symlinks in `~/.config/` and `~/.local/bin/`.

 Default bindings which have been changed: